intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 conda activate bigdl-env
 ```

-Then install BigDL, or BigDL-Nano, BigDL-Chronos, etc. the same way as you do on a Linux system.
+Then install BigDL as a whole, or specific bigdl library the same way as you do on a Linux system.
+For example,

 ```bash
 pip install bigdl